kenodh/HTML-OS-Windows-7-/README.md

 want to search something on internet explorer?
 1. Enter some link in the "Enter your website's link" box.
 2. In internet explorer, there is a search bar at the top.
 Search there.

+Sorry, but this version of HTML OS is "Bye-bye"d by ICS